R00tkitSMM/R00tkitSMM.github.io/_posts/2024-03-29-iOSImageIO.markdown

 KTX2 is a relatively new specification introduced after the Project Zero fuzzing efforts.
 Arguably, its source code is also new.
 Further information about KTX2 can be found in its specification document here: [registry.khronos.org](https://registry.khronos.org/KTX/specs/2.0/ktxspec_v2.html).

-Although WebP has not been fuzzed by Project Zero, it is fuzzed with Google OSS.
+Although WebP has not been fuzzed by Project Zero, it is fuzzed with Google OSS-Fuzz.
 So, I decided not to compete with Google's fuzzer in this regard.

 Another important issue I noticed was that in the Project Zero's blog, ImageIO was using OpenEXR, but in my test, ImageIO was using Apple's closed-source new implementation of EXR in libAppleEXR.dylib.
 Therefore, I decided to fuzz these two file formats, EXR and KTX2.